kayahr/canonn-decryptor/README.md

 Development
 -----------

 It is recommended to edit the project with [Visual Studio Code].
-After running `npm install` once you can open the project root in the IDE and then press `Ctrl-Shift-B` to compile the project and enable compile-on-save.
-From then on TypeScript file changes are automatically compiled to JavaScript.

-If you already have a local web server which can serve the project files then simply open the `index.html` file in your browser.
-This index file is meant to be used during development.
-It loads all JavaScript files through [SystemJS] so no packaging is needed.

-If you don't have a local web server then run `npm start` to serve the project on `http://localhost:8080/`
+Run `npm start` to serve the project on localhost.

 Testing